Adobe CQ Documentation

 PLEASE NOTE: All new CQ users must attend the CQ training class before access can be granted.
 Training is mandatory.
 Please access the CQ training calendar here.
 You should also request access to the BC website that you are planning to edit with our Website Access Request form.

-RECOMMENDED BROWSERS: The recommended browser for editing in CQ is Firefox 17 ESR (Mac and Windows).
+RECOMMENDED BROWSERS: The recommended browser for editing in CQ is Firefox 17 or 24 ESR (Mac and Windows).
 It also works with Internet Explorer 8 and 9 on Windows.
 CQ is NOT compatible with Firefox 4 , Internet Explorer 10 and any versions of Chrome and Safari.
 For more information, please see the "What's New in 5.4" page.

 These browser incompatibilities are only relevant to editing within CQ.
 Web pages created in Adobe CQ and published on the www.bc.edu site can be accessed on all browsers without limitations.